x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 ### Notes on the import script
 1. As described [here](https://docs.docker.com/storage/bind-mounts/#mount-into-a-non-empty-directory-on-the-container), a bind mount on a non-empty directory can result in Docker "obscuring" the files that were in the directory.
 This is the case for the *import* bind mount, but not for the *data* bind mount.
 For this reason, the script copies CSVs into the *import* bind mount after it is created.
 2. The script explicitly sets the maximum heap memory instead of relying on neo4j to allocate heap memory via heuristics.
 Without the explicit allocation, neo4j will overallocate the maximum heap memory, which results in memory swapping and slow imports.
-See [this Stack Overflow post](https://stackoverflow.com/questions/58808877/set-heap-memory-for-neo4j-admin-import?rq=2) for details, which includes comments that I contributed.
+See [this Stack Overflow post](https://stackoverflow.com/questions/58808877/set-heap-memory-for-neo4j-admin-import?rq=2) for details.
-3. The import will take some time--on the order of minutes, not hours.
+3. The import will take some time--however, on the order of minutes, not hours.

 ## 5. Rebuild Docker container with external bind mounts.
 Execute `./build_container.sh external`